tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 </script>
 ```

-If you're working with JavaScript and APIs, probably the most useful method to know for showing code samples is the [`ajax` method from jQuery](http://api.jquery.com/jquery.ajax).
-In brief, this `ajax` method takes one argument: `settings`.
+If you're working with JavaScript and APIs, the [`ajax` method from jQuery](http://api.jquery.com/jquery.ajax) can be helpful with code samples.
+This `ajax` method takes one argument: `settings`.

 ```js
 $.ajax(settings)